Why is this medication prescribed?

 How should this medicine be used?

-Magnesium hydroxide come as a tablet and liquid to take by mouth.
-It usually is taken as needed for constipation.
-Follow the directions on the package or on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
+Magnesium hydroxide come as a chewable tablet, tablet, and a suspension (liquid) to take by mouth.
+It usually is taken as a single daily dose (preferably at bedtime) or you may divide the dose into two or more parts over one day.
+Magnesium hydroxide usually causes a bowel movement within 30 minutes to 6 hours after taking it.
+Follow the directions on the package or on your product label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take magnesium hydroxide exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 What special precautions should I follow?